lyuzizheng/lzz-blog/content/about.md

 - May 2020 - Jul 2020 3Mon
 - Software Engineer Summer Inern
-- Function as both Scrum Master and Product owner of two projects participated, Visa Global Case Challenge and Visa Global Hackathon.
-Eventually, won the 1st Runner Up Prize of the Visa Global Intern Hackathon with a new payment solution idea and prototype among 60 teams.
+- Scrum Master and Product owner of two projects participated events, Visa Global Case Challenge and Visa Global Hackathon.
+- 1st Runner Up Prize of the Visa Global Intern Hackathon among 60 teams.

 ### Transforma Robotics

 - Jun 2019 - Dec 2019 7Mon
 - Software Engineer Intern (First Job)
 - Worked as the only developer who designed, structured, wrote code and documentation, tested and deployed the Android Application (Java) used by the company.
 A functional application successfully finished its demonstration to company customers in less than two months from the beginning.
 Now it is used as a product by the company.
-- Studied, Analysed the ROS communication protocol and developed a reusable library for future development

 ## Contact